 The following graphs provide an overview of relevant key factors of the two technologies:

-- Energy consumption: the diesel consumption per metric ton (mt) treated in an indirect fired rotary kiln can be up to 300% higher than in a VacuDry®.
+- Energy consumption: the diesel consumption per metric ton (mt) treated in an indirect fired rotary kiln can be up to 75% lower than in a VacuDry®.
 The VacuDry® energy consumption is so low due to a sophisticated sealing system resulting in extremely low off-gas volumes and associated low energy loss discharged via the heated exhaust gases into the atmosphere.
 In addition, a 120 – 150 °C lower treatment temperature is required thanks to the vacuum and a thermal oil heating system with > 85 % energy efficiency.
 If 30,000 mt of material are treated per year, a VacuDry® unit allows savings of approximately 765,000 EUR that would otherwise be lost due to inefficient energy transfer in the rotary kilns.

 - Oil recovery rate: Due to nitrogen blanketing and vacuum of the VacuDry® unit, there is no oxidation or pyrolysis of oil in the process.
 This means that the highest recovery rates (>99%) as well as the highest quality of recovered oil can be achieved.
 As in the previous case, the additional recovered oil (e.g. diesel) in a VacuDry® unit results in more than 345,000 EUR extra revenue per year.

 In addition to the latter three factors, if the increasingly complex waste streams and the stricter environmental laws in the Middle East are taken into account, outdated thermal desorption technologies are no longer technically or commercially reliable alternatives.
 Flexibility in the feed material becomes the key that enables hazardous waste management systems to grow green, while making a profit and saving the environment.